My early years

 My life has been a symphony of chaos and movement.
 After my parents divorced we moved house at least once a year, sometimes twice.
 I was lucky if I stayed in the same school.
 I went to 4 different high schools!
 Without getting into specifics my adult life was also fraught with much stress.

 Through everything the one constant in my life was art.
 A pencil and a piece of paper took me to a faraway land where I got to just be myself.
 Art is my calm in the midst of the storm.
 Painting is my go-to for comfort and acceptance.
-Most of my art is a message to myself and the world, one of peace, harmony, and acceptance.
+The art that I make of is a message to the viewer, one of peace, harmony, love, and acceptance.
 Making art is healing to the spirit of the maker and the viewer that it also speaks to.